-Adobe InDesign Level 2
+Adobe InDesign Level 2: Advanced

 Explore the more advanced features in creating sophisticated documents for print, web and tablets.
 Learn more advanced styling such as nested styling, complex layout functionality and more.
 Prerequisite: InDesign Part 1 class or SOLID, daily working knowledge of InDesign.
 This class builds on concepts taught in the part 1 classes, and introduces new skills and shortcuts to the seasoned InDesign user.

 You should be comfortable with different file formats, .indd, .psd, .ai, .eps, .pdf, .doc, as well as how InDesign, Illustrator and Photoshop work together, and the difference between a vector and bitmap graphic.